Renovamen/Speech-Emotion-Recognition/README_EN.md

 #### Spectrogram

-Plot a spectrogram of an audio.
+Plot a spectrogram for an audio file.

 ```python
 from Utils import Spectrogram